shoppertrail/shoppertrail-uat-guide/README.md

 1. **Scenario ID 2:** Click **About** in the main menu.
 2. **Verify:**
    - Modal (pop up box) shows informing the user that all information is in one place.
    - Now navigate *back* to the homepage and again to the *About* page.
-The modal should now not* appear.
+The modal should no longer appear.
    - Two main sections are available “For Customers” and “For Store Partners”
      - Clicking one main section should change the table of contents to reflect the proper main section
    - Click and scroll through a few sub-sections of the table of contents to make sure there are no glitches.
 No need to read everything.